-The 6-month programme for experienced charity freelancers who are done riding the emotional rollercoaster of funding deadlines, trustee panic and CEO burnout.
+The 6-month programme for experienced charity freelancers who are done riding the emotional freelancer feast and famine rollercoaster.

-Stay for the community for ongoing support, perspective and a professional anchor that holds.
+Stay on in the community for ongoing support, perspective and a professional anchor.

-Freelancers for Good™ helps experienced charity freelancers redesign the way they work - so pressure no longer becomes personal, and their business holds steady under strain.
+Freelancers for Good™ helps experienced charity freelancers redesign the way they work, so pressure no longer becomes personal, and their business is steady and sustainable.

 You don’t need better time management.